Do you love Japanese food? If so, you’ll love this tasty Keto Teriyaki Chicken recipe.

 The main ingredient is chicken thighs – very tasty and juicy cut of meat that many people like.

 Chicken is one of the main sources of protein on any diet.
-Any dish will look more beautiful and appetizing if there is green color in it, so we added broccoli.
+Any dish will look more beautiful and appetizing if there is green color in it, so I added broccoli.
 In addition, it contains proteins and very few carbohydrates, which is very important on a keto diet.

 With basic salt, pepper, and seasonings and garnishing with sesame seeds, you’re ready to have a tasty dish to treat your friends and family.

-Pour the coconut aminos mixture in and stir the meat until the sauce starts to thicken.
+Pour the coconut aminos mixture in and stir the meat until the teriyaki sauce starts to thicken.
 You can also add a little bit of xanthan gum to achieve a thicker consistency.